 From unique Easter basket gift ideas to fun Easter activities for toddlers we’ve got everything you need for the best springtime celebration yet!

-Non-Candy Easter Basket Gift Ideas
+10 Non-Candy Easter Basket Gift Ideas

-One of Ella’s favorite toys growing up was her tea set so when I came across the NEW adorable Laugh N Learn Sweet Manners Tea Set by at Walmart I knew I had to get it for Miss Livvy.
+One of Ella’s favorite toys growing up was her tea set so when I came across a newer version of the adorable Laugh N Learn Sweet Manners Tea Set, I knew I had to get it for Miss Livvy.

 I think this adorable set would be the perfect gift for the little one in your life this Easter.
 Liv loves that it sparks her imagination.
 She has impromptu tea (and coffee) parties with us and her favorite stuffed animals as well.

 Something unique about Fisher Price toys is their ability to grow with the child over time.
-The Laugh N Learn Sweet Manners Tea Set has three built-in Smart Stages™ allowing your child to access different levels of songs, sounds, and phrases as they grow.
+The Laugh N Learn Sweet Manners Tea Set has 3 built-in Smart Stages allowing your child to access different levels of songs, sounds, and phrases as they grow.

 Liv was a late communicator, she actually didn’t speak a word until she was almost 3 1/2 years old.
 So, personally, I love that this adorable tea set encourages her to have conversations and to take turns talking too.

 I have taken this tactic in my Easter gifting for my nephew this year as well.
 He is 14 months old and I got him a Fisher Price Rock A Stack.
-This was a must have for me because I remember having these when I was a baby.
-Did you know the first Rock A Stack was introduced in the 1960s?
-Pretty cool, right?
+This is one of my favorite gifts to give because I remember having these when I was a baby.

 Top 5 Unique Easter Activities for Toddlers

 Simply spread the cool whip (or shaving cream) onto a baking sheet, drop food coloring on top using different colors in different sections.
 Next, take a straw and mix to create a tie-dyed look.

-- Easter Tower STEM Challenge- There is so much more you can do with plastic eggs than fill them with candy for egg hunts.
+If you are looking for an educational but simple Easter activity, this idea is perfect!
+There is so much more you can do with plastic Easter eggs than fill them with candy for egg hunts.
 An excellent option is to separate the plastic egg tops from the bottoms.
 Then give them to your child and allow them to build towers with the egg pieces.

 I like to use up some of the candy in our house around Easter time in ways other than eating.
 That typically involves using candy pieces in our artwork but another fun idea is to use them for your own simple science experiments.
 For this experiment, you simply have your child divide the jelly beans by color.

-- Egg Stamping With Potatoes- Kids love art and they also love stamps, at least my kids do.
-This is a simple craft and you probably already have everything you need at home to do it.
+This might be my all-time favorite Easter craft for toddlers.
+It is a simple craft and you probably already have everything you need at home to do it.
 Parents simply cut the bottom portion of a few potatoes off.
 Then slice ridges into the potato.
 Straight lines, squiggly lines use your imagination.

+We want to know!
 What are your favorite Easter activities for toddlers?